YoshihiroTakeda/PCFNet/README.md

 ### 2. Data Preparation
 1. Prepare the data for training and prediction
     - Simulation data (PCcone): Please contact the authors of Araya-Araya et al. (2021).
+You may also need halo information from Millennium Simulation to label as protocluster.
     - Observation data: Please obtain the obserbational data and random points data from HSC-SSP data release.
     - Depth information : Please prepare the $5\sigma$ depth information in the PCcone as yaml format.